 Working of the Transistors as Open Switch

-In the cutoff region, both of the junctions Base-Emitter (BE) and Base-Collector (BC) are reversed biased.
-As both of the junctions are reversed biased and no current flow through the collector except leakage current.
-This mode of operation work as a turn-off switch.
-During the cutoff region the supply voltage will drop across the emitter and collector terminals using the following formula:
+In the cutoff region, both of the junctions Base-Emitter (BE) and Base-Collector (BC) are reversed-biased.
+As both of the junctions are reversed biased no current flows through the collector except leakage current.
+This mode of operation works as a turn-off switch.
+During the cutoff region, the supply voltage will drop across the emitter and collector terminals using the following formula:

 Working of the Transistors as a Close Switch

-In the saturation region, both of the Base-Emitter BE and Base-Collector junctions are forward biased.
-In this mode of operation, the transistor works as a short circuit between collector and emitter.
-The transistor can provide the $I_{C (Sat)}$ current when used in saturation mode.
+In the saturation region, both the Base-Emitter BE and Base-Collector junctions are forward-biased.
+In this mode of operation, the transistor works as a short circuit between the collector and the emitter.
+The transistor can provide the IC (Sat) current when used in saturation mode.

 To maintain the transistor in the saturation region a minimum base current IB is required and can be calculated using the formula: